 Mindfulness at Workplace

 In the U. S. business world, interest in mindfulness is rising dramatically.
 This shows in the popular business press, including books such as Awake at Work (Carroll, 2004) and Resonant Leadership: Renewing Yourself and Connecting with Others Through Mindfulness, Hope, and Compassion.
 The website the University of Massachusetts Medical School Center for Mindfulness in Medicine, Health Care, and Society (University of Massachusetts Medical School) and Carroll’s (2007) book, The Mindful Leader, mention many companies that have provided training programs in mindfulness.
 These include Fortune 500 companies (such as Raytheon, Proctor & Gamble, Monsanto, General Mills, and Comcast) and others (such as BASF Bioresearch, Bose, New Balance, Unilever, and Nortel Networks).
 Executives who “meditate and consider such a practice beneficial to running a corporation” have included the chairman of the Ford Motor Company, Bill Ford, Jr.; a managing partner of McKinsey & Co., Michael Rennie; and Aetna International’s former chairman, Michael Stephen.
 A professional development program–“Mindfulness at Monsanto” was started at Monsanto corporation by its CEO, Robert Shapiro.
 Another corporation [Sounds True, an audio recordings corporation]has mindfulness as a core value.

 Our vision is to be the change that we want to see in the world.

-We wish to advocate enquiry and understanding of modern science,
+We wish to advocate enquiry and understanding of human potential,

-and encourage those who wish to lead a powerful business and sustainable lifestyle.
+and encourage those who wish to lead a powerful and sustainable lifestyle.